dantelabs-bdm/dantelabs-bdm/README.md

 With a background in law and a passion for innovation, I transitioned into the blockchain space to help bridge the gap between cutting-edge technology and real-world application.
 At Dante Labs, I focus on:

-- Hiring top blockchain talent (Solidity, React, Node.js)
+- Hiring top talent (Solidity, React, Node.js)
 - Building partnerships with Web3 projects
 - Leading BD strategy for decentralized products